 How has the growing emphasis on ESG affected this industry?

 In the United States, the primary concern for many investors has been G—governance, particularly with issues like companies having dual share classes and different shareholder voting rights.
 Investors want to know if there will be adequate supervision and representation of investors’ interests at these venture capital-backed companies.
 Many of these large investors from the private equity and growth space don’t take board positions at companies for the obvious reason that they want to be able to trade without being contaminated by material nonpublic information.
 Our limited partners in many investments are asking legitimate questions about who is supervising governance at these firms.

 However increasingly in the United States and predominantly in Europe, limited partners, or LPs, are beginning to focus on the E—environment, for obvious reasons.

 1 References to “Sands Capital”, the “firm”, “we” or “our” are references to Sands Capital Management and its affiliates, collectively, including Sands Capital Ventures, LLC (“Sands Capital Ventures”), which is a registered investment adviser that provides private market investment strategies, including its Private Growth Strategy to its clients.
 As of October 1, 2021, the firm was redefined to be the combination of Sands Capital Management, LLC and Sands Capital Ventures, LLC.
 Both firms are registered investment advisers with the United States Securities and Exchange Commission in accordance with the Investment Advisers Act of 1940.
-The two registered investment advisers are combined to be one firm for GIPS® purposes and are doing business as Sands Capital.
+The two registered investment advisers are combined to be one firm and are doing business as Sands Capital.
 Sands Capital operates as a distinct business organization, retains discretion over the assets between the two registered investment advisers, and has autonomy over the total investment decision making process.

 2 Apple is not an SCM holding.